Getaround | iOS + Android.

 Brainstorming and Ideating

-I mapped out a task flow to understand how the cancellation policy would affect renters in various scenarios.
+Working with the customer support team and their established cancellation fee policies, I mapped out a task flow (see above) to understand how the cancellation policy would affect renters in various scenarios and what information we would need to display.

 There are several actions the renter can take when renting a car.
 And those actions change depending on whether the trip is in the past, present, or future.
 For example, a renter can extend a rental either before or during the trip period.
 Also, a renter can unlock their rental car during a trip, but not before the trip starts.